Hadronical/Flood-It/README.md

 # Flood-It
-A small JS puzzle game based on Flood It!
+A small JS strategy game based on Flood It!

+Players attempt to fill an initially random board with a single color by using the "floodfill" algorithm.

+inspired by: Flood It!